 The COP09 grant was used to support the review, finalization and printing of SOPs for management and control of MDR TB patients.
-The APA4 was used in supporting renovation of MDR TB wards in 2 referral hospitals while renovations of other wards are also been supported by other partners.
+REDACTED.
 The APA 5 funds will also be supporting the training of personnel from MDR-TB treatment centers on effective MDR-TB Management and continue functioning of the National MDR-TB committee.
 The availability of second line anti TB drugs in the National programme for use at these MDR-TB treatment facilities is still a major gap; the COP 2010 will therefore be used in filling this gap by supporting availability and also effective Logistic management system for second line anti-TB drugs.
 The standard regimen currently approved by the National guidelines (6 Km-Cs-Lev-Pto-Z/18 Lev-Cs-Pto-Z) entails treatment of MDR-TB for 24 months, the first 6 months of which patents will be in the hospital, resources will be provided to support logistic management for second line drugs.